topmonks/defi-puzzle/README.md

 **Such a futures contract is fully custom, non-custodial, trustless, brokerless.**

-## Too Complicated!
+## Too Complicated?
-The workflow can be abstracted away.
+The workflow can be abstracted away with a DeFi Puzzle visual tool.

-User combines the tokens in a visual tool - tokens shown as fitting puzzle pieces.
+User bundles the tokens in a visual tool - tokens shown as fitting puzzle pieces.

-**DeFi puzzle lets users create custom financial products in an intuitive way.**
+**DeFi Puzzle visual tool lets users create custom financial products in an intuitive way.**

 **Since the resulting bundles are Ethereum NFTs, exchanges can integrate them as trustless, non-custodial exchange traded futures contracts.**